Fairy Tales of Western Development [Political Economy]

 [Paradigm] AIM (Adaptive, Inclusive, Moral Political Economy)

-[Decolonizing critique] Fairy Tales of Western Development: Critique canonical theories that attribute Western development and state capacity to liberalism while downplaying historical contingency and unflattering factors.
+→ [Concept] Fairy Tales of Western Development: Critique canonical theories that attribute Western development to good governance while downplaying dark histories and historical contingency.

 Quotes